• Skip to primary navigation

 When you dish up little one’s soup, use a slotted spoon and hold it up for a few seconds to allow the broth to drain away.
 Finely shred their chicken and chop the mushroom pieces and carrots into bitesize pieces.
 Fold into together so they can scoop up mouthfuls.
 Serve with toast fingers or a bread roll torn in half.

-Family Meals for Baby Weaning - soup - baby led weaning
+Family meals for baby led weaning

 SPOON FED-WEANING